NEW NISSAN Z SPORTS CAR TO SPAWN 475BHP V6 NISMO MODELDate: 2018-03-19

 As well as a coupé version, Nissan plans a successor to the 370Z Roadster, although this model is unlikely to arrive in showrooms until 2021.

-Power for the new coupé and convertible, which insiders suggest could be called the 400Z, is planned to come from Nissan’s twin-turbocharged 3.0-litre V6 engine used in a number of existing models, including Infiniti's Q50 and Q60.
+Power for the new coupé and convertible is planned to come from Nissan’s twin-turbocharged 3.0-litre V6 engine used in a number of existing models, including Infiniti's Q50 and Q60.
 In standard versions of the new Z car, the engine, which has a 60 degree V angle, is expected to run a similar state of tune to that of the Q60, which develops 399bhp and 480Nm.

 By comparison, the outgoing 370Z has a turbocharged 3.7-litre V6 powerplant that delivers 323bhp and 360Nm.